Safe Foreign Real Estate Investment:

 Each project lives and dies on its own

 Practical recommendation for most Israeli investors: Direct ownership with full registration in local land registry + local attorney representation.
-For investors with multiple properties portfolio — consider LLC.
+For investors with a portfolio of multiple properties — consider LLC.

 Step 4: Money Protection